 For a very small number of children and young people, inpatient hospital care for their mental health condition is needed.
 If it is thought that inpatient care is needed, by staff at Lime Trees clinic will discuss this with you.

-There is also a drop in centre at 31 Clarence St for those over 16, which is open from 6pm-11pm every day for immediate advice and help.
+There is also a drop in centre at the Haven, based at 30 Clarence St for those over 16, which is open from 6pm-11pm every day for immediate advice and help.
+Telephone: 07483 141 310

 The Educational Psychology (EP) Service offers consultation and support to school staff when there has been a critical incident within the school community, such as the death of a member of staff or pupil.
 Research suggests that children and young people are best supported directly by trusted and familiar staff who can offer ongoing support, so the work of the EP Service is focused on helping Senior Leaders and key staff to manage the situation within school.

 There are many websites that can offer advice and information about emotional and mental well being and health, including: